learn-co-curriculum/dsc-multiple-linear-regression-in-statsmodels-v2-5/README.md

 ## Summary

 Congrats!
-You now know how to build a linear regression model with multiple predictors in both Scikit-Learn and Statsmodels.
-Before we discuss the model metrics in detail, let's go ahead and try out this model on the Boston Housing Data Set!
+You now know how to build a linear regression model with multiple predictors in both Scikit-Learn and statsmodels!